tosc/vim/README.md

 * BUG: My gitdiff doesn't disable when opening unite.
 * BUG: ö works in insert but not normal when using juicyssh.
 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.

-* <C-D> & <C-U> in unite.
+* BUG: US2 doesn't show in python files.

+* Look into tpope/capslock
 * Add move in unite.
 Press move on candidate and save that path.
 Move around using unite and press m on where to put it.
 Prompt with new path and yes /no.
 * Find or create a unite help source.
-* Autoupdate vim help tags
-* Add tw ts using style guides for each filetype.
+* Add tw to using style guides for each filetype.
-* Add tw ts tobstatusline.
+* Add tw to tobstatusline.
-* Sow columnline at tw.
+* Show columnline at tw.
 * Add help source for unite.
 * Add programming documentation to help source.
 * Add todo to help source.
-* Ifshort snippet.
 * Change spelling errors to something more discrete.
 * Change unite bookmarks to work like my folders do.
 Add them to ö.
 * Change my file and directory to own sources instead.